sublimelsp/LSP-pyright/README.md

 - From the command palette `Project: Edit Project`

-Your project will also require a `pyrightconfig.json` file, usually in the project root.
+You may add a `pyrightconfig.json` file to your project root.

-At a minimum, the file should define where your Python virtualenvs are located and the name of the one to use for your project:
+At a minimum, the file should define where your Python `virtualenvs` are located and the name of the one to use for your project:

 ```json
 {